 A MAP for your sellers

 MAP policies are quickly becoming a must-have in the current e-commerce-savvy world.
-As Law360 contributors Whitney Gibson, Kenneth Rubin and Daren Garcia pointed out, these policies don’t so much constitute an agreement between a brand and its sellers, but rather serve to inform sellers as to what happens if they stray from the company’s pricing guidelines.
+As Law360 contributors Whitney Gibson, Kenneth Rubin and Daren Garcia pointed out, these policies don’t constitute an agreement between a brand and its sellers, but rather serve to inform sellers as to what happens if they stray from the company’s pricing guidelines.

 Kellogg Insight contributors Eric Anderson and Anne Coughlan noted that when violations are discovered, punishments for not following the MAP can range from a brand withholding inventory shipments to the company refusing to work with the sellers in the future.